 Parenting Without a Plan

 This kind of unconscious child-rearing left many of us scarred, feeling invisible and unloved.
 While our external needs were met with food, shelter, and clothes, inside we felt emotionally abandoned.
 Some of us turned to food, drugs, and unhealthy relationships to numb our pain.
-Today, this problem has only gotten worse with higher rates of depression and anxiety reported among teens and even young children.
+Today, this problem has only gotten worse with higher rates of depression and anxiety reported among teens and even children.
 Without deliberate, thoughtful parenting, kids often grow up into adults who struggle with a myriad of problems.